Richard E. Rubenstein: Career

 Beginning in the late 90s, Rubenstein turned his attention to religious conflict and wrote three books showing why religious disputes become (or don't become) violent.
-When Jesus Became God (Harcourt, 1999), is a best-selling account of the controversy over Christ's divinity in early Christianity.
-Aristotle's Children (Harcourt, 2003), is the story of how the medieval Catholic Church allowed its thinking to be transformed by the great debate over Aristotelian philosophy.
+When Jesus Became God: The Struggle to Define Christianity during the Last Days of Rome (Harcourt, 1999), is a best-selling account of the bitter fourth-century battle over Christ's divinity known as the Arian Controversy early Christianity.
+Aristotle's Children: How Christians, Muslims, and Jews Rediscovered Ancient Wisdom and Illuminated the Middle Ages (Harcourt, 2003), describes how the medieval Catholic Church allowed its thinking to be transformed by the great debate over Aristotelian philosophy and inaugurated Europe's first scientific revolution.
 And Thus Saith the Lord: The Revolutionary Moral Vision of Isaiah and Jeremiah (Harcourt, 2006), tells how the later Jewish prophets were inspired to develop a new vision of international ethics by reacting to the empires of their day.

-In 2010 Rubenstein's book, Reasons to Kill: Why Americans Choose War was published by Bloomsbury Press.
-This study describes the arguments and images used to convince Americans that wars are justified by the values of their "civil religion."
-His latest books are "Resolving Structural Conflicts: How Violent Systems Can Be Transformed" (Routledge, 2017), and "Conflict Resolution After the Pandemic: Building Peace, Pursuing Justice," an edited work (with Solon Simmons) published by Routledge in 2021.
-Rubenstein's blog, www.rich-rubenstein.com, contains material about conflict analysis and resolution generally and articles written for online journals such as CounterPunch and Transcend Media Service.
+In subsequent years the issue of empire continued to inspire Rubenstein's writing.
+In 2010 his book, Reasons to Kill: Why Americans Choose War (Bloomsbury Press) analyzed the arguments and images that are used to convince Americans that imperialist wars are morally justified.
+His next work, Resolving Structural Conflicts: How Violent Systems Can Be Transformed (Routledge, 2017), summarized his overall approach to conflict and peace studies, arguing that our most serious, apparently intractable conflicts are generated by social systems themselves, not by malice or misunderstanding, and that resolving them requires reconstructing these systems.
+This theme and many others are further developed in Conflict Resolution After the Pandemic: Building Peace, Pursuing Justice, an edited work (with Solon Simmons) published by Routledge in 2021.

+In addition to these books Rubenstein has produced a steady stream of academic articles, book chapters, and journalistic pieces.
+He writes regularly on various topics for the online journals CounterPunch and Transcend Media Service.
+His frequently cited academic articles include "Challenging Huntington" (with Jarle Crocker, Foreign Policy, No. 96, August 1994), a critique of Samuel P. Huntington's "clash of civilizations" theory; "Conflict Resolution and the Structural Sources of Conflict," in Ho Won Jeong, "Conflict Resolution: Dynammics, Processes, Structure" (Routledge, 1999); "Basic Human Needs: The Next Steps in Theory Development," in John Burton, "Conflict: Human Needs Theory" (Macmillan/St. Martin's Press, 1990); and "Conflict Resolution in an Age of Empire: New Challenges to an Emerging Field," in “Conflict Resolution in An Age of Empire: New Challenges to an Emerging Profession,” in Sandole, Byrne, et al., "A Handbook of Conflict Resolution" (Routledge, 2008).

+Rubenstein lives with his wife in the Capitol Hill area of Washington, D.C.
+Their blended family comprises six children, the children's spouses or partners, and six grandchildren.
+Richard plays jazz piano for recreation and performs occasionally in public.
+His writings in progress include a study of the political taboos that make systemic conflict resolution difficult or impossible, a memoir about his days in Chicago, and a novel about St. Paul in Malta.